User Community Service Desk Downloads

 A list of available REST API endpoints and operations in Swagger

-Specification is available at `http://localhost:8051/v3/api-docs`.
+The OpenAPI specification is available at http://localhost:8051/v3/api-docs.

 The Swagger is using the springdoc-openapi library (see Springdoc openAPI library) that can be configured using spring properties (see Springdoc openAPI properties).

-Listing REST Endpoints
+Listing REST endpoints

 A response contains a directory of exposed services and interfaces and additional information, including the RW mode.